isc-projects/kea/doc/sphinx/kea-messages.rst

 pools require packet to belong to certain classes and the incoming packet didn't belong to any of them.
 Another case where this information may be useful is to point out that the pool reserved to a given class has run out of addresses.
-When you see this message, you may consider checking your pool size and your classification definitions.
+If this message is displayed, consider checking the pool size and the classification definitions.

 ALLOC_ENGINE_V4_ALLOC_FAIL_NO_POOLS
 ===================================